On the relation between dynamic regret and closed-loop stability

-Note that Assumptions~\ref{assump:algorithm_state_space_rep}-\ref{assump:regret_lower_bound} are satisfied for, e.g, the algorithms proposed in \cite{Nonhoff2020,Nonhoff2022} by choosing the predicted input sequence and the estimated optimal input and steady state, respectively, as the controller states $x^\mathcal{A}$.
-Our first main result states that any algorithm~$\mathcal A$ that achieves bounded regret as specified by Definition~\ref{def:bounded_regret} asymptotically stabilizes the closed loop.
+Note that Assumptions~\ref{assump:algorithm_state_space_rep}-\ref{assump:regret_lower_bound} are satisfied for, e.g, the algorithms proposed in \cite{Nonhoff2020,Nonhoff2022} by choosing the predicted input sequence and the estimated optimal input and steady state, respectively, as the controller states $x^\algorithm$.
+Our first main result states that any algorithm~$\algorithm$ that achieves bounded regret as specified by Definition~\ref{def:bounded_regret} asymptotically stabilizes the closed loop.

-\begin{theorem} Let Assumptions \ref{assump:posdef_cost}-\ref{assump:regret_lower_bound} hold.
-For any constant cost function $L$, the set $\mathcal S_L^\theta$ is globally asymptotically stable for the extended state $(x,x^\mathcal{A})$ with respect to the closed loop dynamics given by~\eqref{eq:system} and~\eqref{eq:algorithm_state_space} if the algorithm achieves bounded dynamic regret for time-varying cost functions. \end{theorem}
+\begin{theorem} Suppose Assumptions \ref{assump:posdef_cost}-\ref{assump:regret_lower_bound} are satisfied.
+For any constant cost function $L\in\classCost$, the set $\mathcal S_L^\theta$ is globally asymptotically stable for the extended state $(x,x^\algorithm)$ with respect to the closed loop dynamics given by~\eqref{eq:system} and~\eqref{eq:algorithm_state_space} if the algorithm achieves bounded dynamic regret for time-varying cost functions. \end{theorem}

-\begin{proof} Fix any cost function $L$ and assume that the cost function is time invariant, i.e., $L_t(u,x) = L(u,x)$ and $(\eta_t,\theta_t) = (\eta,\theta)$ for all $t\in\mathbb{Z}_{\geq0}$.
+\begin{proof} Fix any cost function $L\in\classCost$ and assume that the cost function is time invariant, i.e., $L_t(u,x) = L(u,x)$ and $(\eta_t,\theta_t) = (\eta,\theta)$ for all $t\in\mathbb{Z}_{\geq0}$.
 We begin by choosing

 as a Lyapunov function candidate.
 Note that the above limit exists since $(\eta_t,\theta_t) = (\eta,\theta)$ holds for all $t\in\mathbb{Z}_{\geq0}$ and the algorithm achieves bounded dynamic regret (compare Definition~\ref{def:bounded_regret}), i.e.,